Uncategorized

 Digitally Preserving Your Brain

-So with BCI’s making rapid progress, will it be possible digitally to preserve your brain’s memories and artificially recreate your thinking?
+So with brain computer interface solutions making rapid progress, will it be possible digitally to preserve your brain’s memories and artificially recreate your thinking?
 In one famous experiment, Martine Rothhblatt attempted to recreate his partner as Bina48, a robotic head and artificially-intelligent brain.
 See what happens when Bina48 meets Siri.
 Hopefully, other attempts go better for humanity’s sake!

 Here are more companies, organizations and researchers who have been working on brain preservation solutions, some scarier than others.